 Rather than pairing its watches with just one type of wristband, Nivada Grenchen makes its models available with a variety of different options, and the new Antarctic-Diver can be purchased with a total of ten different straps and bracelets.
 Alongside black or brown leather straps are a variety of different stainless steel bracelets, including a number of styles from Forstner, such as its Bonklip, Rivet, and Beads-of-Rice bracelets.
 Additionally, a black tropic-style rubber strap is also available for the Antarctic-Diver, and just like the leather straps, the rubber strap tapers from 20mm at the lugs to 16mm where it connects to a signed stainless steel pin buckle.
 While Forstner also sells these same styles of bracelets separately on its own website, the versions that come with the Antarctic-Diver feature Nivada Grenchen’s logo engraved on the clasp, rather than having Forstner’s own emblem appear on them like the regular ones that are sold as aftermarket third-party options.

 Alongside the new Antarctic-Diver watch, Nivada Grenchen is also releasing a hardcover book that chronicles the history and evolution of the brand’s Antarctic collection.
-Written by Aashdin K. Billmoria, who has been a passionate collector of the brand since childhood, this deep dive into the Nivada Grenchen Antarctic starts with the Aquamatic models that preceded the Antarctic series and includes many of the most famous references from both the classic three-hand and diver collections.
+Written by Aashdin K. Billmoria, who has been a passionate collector of the brand since childhood and a full-time horology writer, historian, and lecturer for the past three decades, this deep dive into the Nivada Grenchen Antarctic starts with the Aquamatic models that preceded the Antarctic series and includes many of the most famous references from both the classic three-hand and diver collections.
 After releasing its first book on the Chronomaster and receiving an incredibly warm reception from collectors and enthusiasts, Nivada Grenchen has decided to create a series of volumes, with each one dedicated to a different collection or category of watch.
 The objective of the books is to provide a comprehensive 100-page overview with accompanying images, and Nivada Grenchen plans to release a new volume on an annual basis.

 Although options for vintage-inspired dive watches are plentiful these days, the Nivada Grenchen Antarctic-Diver still represents a rather compelling offering.
 The 38mm case size is right in the sweet spot for what many people want from a retro-themed skin diver, and it strikes a nice balance of being traditional enough to offer a significant amount of aesthetic versatility, while still showcasing plenty of funky vintage-inspired charm.
 Additionally, with an official retail price of $1,000 USD, the new Antarctic-Diver comes in below similar contemporary offerings that are powered by Swiss movements, such as those available from Oris or Zodiac, while also offering access to an early and highly elusive design from Nivada Grenchen’s history.
 Lastly, for those interested in the new Antarctic book, it can be purchased separately for $65 USD, and it makes a nice accompaniment for the watch, as it tracks the evolution of the Antarctic collection from the brand’s very first water-resistant timepieces to the dive watch models that serve as the inspiration for this latest new release.
 For more information on the Nivada Grenchen Antarctic-Diver, please visit the brand’s website.